dopeboy/curriculum-2.0/unitsYear2/8-dataMap/README.md

 ##Web Programming Skills
 This project improves the student's web programming skills in the following way.
 For a description of each skill please refer to the [Year 2 Rubric.](https://docs.google.com/a/scripted.org/spreadsheet/ccc?key=0AmfF2axUr9M_dDA0WEV0LWo2MnBUM0JaQnJTYy1sc0E&usp=drive_web#gid=0)

-~~A note to curriculum writers: Not all Web Programming Skills need to be addressed in all projects.
-If a skill is not used in this project please remove it from this page.~~

 **API**
 While completing this project the students will use an API to retrieve data.